MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ## Mount a VHD in WSL

 You can also mount virtual hard disk files (VHD) into WSL using `wsl --mount`.
 To do this, you first need to mount the VHD into Windows using the [`Mount-VHD`](/powershell/module/hyper-v/mount-vhd) command in Windows.
-Be sure to run this command in a window with administrator privileges.
+Be sure to run this command with administrator privileges.
 Below is an example where we use this command, and also output the disk path.
 Be sure to replace `<pathToVHD>` with your actual VHD path.

 ```powershell
 Write-Output "\\.\PhysicalDrive$((Mount-VHD -Path <pathToVHD> -PassThru | Get-Disk).Number)"